 French painter Georges Rouault (1871-1958) is widely known for his deeply spiritual works with rich human and religious resonance.

-Galerie Tomonaga is pleased to present its first exhibition of Georges Rouault in six years, since 2016.
-The exhibition will feature over 30 masterpieces, mainly oil paintings, covering 70 years of his painting career from his early to late years.
+Galerie Taménaga Osaka is pleased to present the exhibition of Georges Rouault as the first exhibition of 2023 from 18 February to 12 March.
+The exhibition will feature over 30 masterpieces, mainly oil paintings, covering 70 years of his painting career, from his early years until his death.

-Born in Paris in 1871, Rouault apprenticed himself to a stained glass maker at the age of 14, then studied drawing at a night school of decorative arts.
-The following year, he studied under Gustave Moreau.
+Born in Paris in 1871, Rouault apprenticed himself to a glass painter at the age of 14, then studied drawing at the École des Arts Décoratifs.
+In 1890 he entered the École des Beaux-Arts and became a pupil of Gustave Moreau the following year.

-While eventually becoming involved with the Beaux-Arts school and Expressionism, Rouault established his own style of painting, which was strongly influenced by stained glass, with thick black ink outlines and a heavy texture created by vivid colors.
-Rouault's unique thick coat of color was applied over many years, sometimes for as long as ten years, as he continued to add brush strokes after completion and refused to release works that he did not consider finished.
+Often associated with Fauvism or Expressionism, Rouault developed his own style of painting influenced by stained glass art, with thick black outlines and a rich pictorial surface created with vivid colours.
+Rouault’s unique thick layers of pigment were applied over many years, sometimes for as long as ten years, as he continued to add brush strokes after completion and refused to exhibit works that he considered “inachevées” (unfinished).